eoinparkinson/portfolio-site/_posts/2022-03-20-how-i-built-my-website.md

 excerpt_separator: <!--more-->
 image: /assets/images/jekyll-blog-post.jpg
 ---
+This is a quick and also in-depth review on how I built this site. <!--more-->

 # Welcome

 Hi, I see that you're interested in how I built this website - cool.
-There are two answers to this, the short one, and the long one. <!--more-->
+There are two answers to this, the short one, and the long one.

 # Short Answer